yona-projects/yona/docs/draft/userManual/projectSetting/project-setting-setting.md

 Project's logo, name, description, share option and member can be configured.

-* Go to the project of which you have authroization. <그림 삽입>
+* Go to the project of which you have authroization.
-* Click 'Project Setting Button'.
+* Click 'Project Setting Button' on top right of a project.
-* Click `Setting` tab and change project's logo, name, description and share option. <그림 삽입>
+* Click `Setting` tab and change project's logo, name, description and share option.

 ## Logo

 A Project logo is displayed on top of a project page and everywhere projects are listed when setting is done.

-<그림 삽입>

 ## Name